thezawzaw/gitops-k8s-handbook/docs/README.md

     TARGET_IMAGE_TAG: "${CI_COMMIT_TAG}"
   rules:
     - if: "$CI_COMMIT_TAG"

-#
-# Scan CI Job ---> trivy-scan-dev
-# to scan and find vulnerabilities of the Docker container image when you push changes into the 'develop' branch.
-#
-trivy-scan-dev:
-  <<: *template_trivy_scan
-  variables:
-    TARGET_IMAGE_TAG: "${CI_COMMIT_REF_SLUG}"
-  rules:
-    - if: '$CI_COMMIT_BRANCH == "develop"'

-#
-# Scan CI Job ---> trivy-scan-main
-# to scan and find vulnerabilities of the Docker container image when push changes into the 'main' branch.
-#
-trivy-scan-main:
-  <<: *template_trivy_scan
-  variables:
-    TARGET_IMAGE_TAG: "latest"
-  rules:
-    - if: '$CI_COMMIT_BRANCH == "main"'

-#
-# Scan CI Job ---> trivy-scan-tag
-# to scan and find vulnerabilities of the Docker container image when you create a Git tag.
-#
-trivy-scan-tag:
-  <<: *template_trivy_scan
-  variables:
-    TARGET_IMAGE_TAG: "${CI_COMMIT_TAG}"
-  rules:
-    - if: "$CI_COMMIT_TAG"
 ```

 **_Explanation:_**

-When you push some changes into the Podinfo Git repository, GitLab CI builds and pushes the Docker container image of the Podinfo application to your internal Docker container registry server.
+When you push some changes into the Podinfo Git repository, GitLab CI builds the Docker container image of the Podinfo application using [Buildah](https://github.com/containers/buildah) and then, pushes the image to your Container registry server.

 Container image name format ⟶  `<your-container-registry>/library/podinfo-sample:<image-tag-name>`